reciprocity/zenlib/README.md

 #### Versioning

 Use [Semantic Versioning](https://semver.org/).
-Start by `0.0.1` and once the component is ready, change it to `0.1.0`
+Start by `0.0.1` and once the component is ready, change it to `0.1.0` Component's version is bumped automatically once the PR is merged.
+Which number will bump depends on what kind of commits there are in the PR.

 ### Committing changes